 Notice how the authors of the SIOP (Sheltered Instructional Observation Protocol) Framework want the teachers to again reflect on how to integrate content and language in their lessons.
 The first part of the feature deals with content (lesson concepts) and the second with language practice opportunities (using one of the four domains of language).
-What's interesting and bears mentioning is the first two features of the SIOP component Lesson Preparation deal with language and content as separate objectives (SIOP Feature #1: Write clear content objectives; SIOP Feature #2: Write clear language objectives)

 The fact of the matter is students need both language and content.
 They need the language to be able to interact with the content, and they need the content to be able to make the language tasks meaningful.

-Moreover, teachers have little extra time to devote to pure language practice without squeezing a little content practice in there.
-Integrating the language and content not only makes it more effective for the learner, it also makes it more efficient for the teacher. |
+Integrating the language and content not only makes it more effective for the learner, it also makes it more efficient for the teacher.

 Integrating language and content practice makes learning more effective and efficient.
 It also helps students develop skills in speaking, listening, reading, and writing.

-Students typically have strengths in some skills (or language domains) and possess challenges in others.
 Considering the four domains of language and which one(s) students will use when interacting with the content is an important part of setting students up for success.
-Teachers who successfully integrate language and content in the classroom find their students learn more efficiently and effectively. |

 Here are a smattering of ways teachers can integrate language and content in the classroom.